riven8192/llama.cpp-kvchain/README.md

 ### Serialization and usage of kv-cache files

+The kv-cache files form a hash-chain, meaning, the root-hash contains metadata (like model info), every next file has a filename generated like so: `hash_curr=hash(hash_prev | current_chunk_tokens)`.
+This mean that when switching models, hash-files of the other models are never read due to their different root.
+This also ensures that a chunk A containing the same tokens as chunk B, at different positions in the prompt, are never treated as equal, given that they will have distinct hashes.

 Depending on the model architecture, one or multiple files are written per chunk.
-- Older models simply have 1 kv-cache file per chunk.
-- Qwen-3.8 27B has an additional recurrent-state block, of which only the last will be loaded.
-- DeepSeek V4 Flash has both rings (of which only the last file is loaded) and components (the whole chain is loaded).
+The goal is to have zero redundancy in the stored files, so every type of kv-cache file should have the same size.

 ### Eviction logic

 Every time kv-cache files are loaded, their last-modified-time is updated.
 This is the signal that they are still valuable.
-When the kv-cache directory size exceeds its quota, the file(s) with the oldest last-modified-time is deleted.
+When the kv-cache directory size exceeds its quota, the files with the oldest last-modified-time are deleted, until we are below the quota.
 This means that the LRU state lives outside of llama.cpp memory, and survives a process restart or reboot.

 ## How to use